Coach Training for Corporate Leaders and HR Professionals

 - Level One Program: Coaching Essentials for Managers

 A powerful basic introduction to coaching is provided in this concentrated, intensive three-day training program.
-The program covers the fundamental coaching competencies, key coaching principles, giving feedback in a coach-like manner, deep listening skills, coaching ethics and confidentiality in a corporate setting, and lots of supervised coaching practice ranging from very specific skills exercises to a complete coaching session using employee volunteers, if possible, on the last day.
+The program covers the fundamental coaching competencies, key coaching principles, giving feedback in a coach-like manner, deep listening skills, coaching ethics and confidentiality in a corporate setting, and lots of supervised coaching practice ranging from particular skills exercises to a complete coaching session using employee volunteers, if possible, on the last day.
 This program delivers 25 hours of Coach Specific Training.
-There is a pre-work reading assignment and easy homework (30 minutes) each evening.
+There are a pre-work reading assignment and easy homework (30 minutes) each evening.

 - Level Two Program: Certified Manager Coach Training